edamontology/edamontologyDocs/governance.rst

 EDAM follows a model with four tiers of governance:

 1. **EDAM Advisory Group** advises the EDAM Developers on how best to uphold the EDAM principles and achieve its current aims.
-It includes (and is open to) representatives of institutes and projects that are adopting EDAM or committing significant resources to it's development.
+It includes (and is open to) representatives of institutes and projects that are (or seriously considering) adopting EDAM or committing significant resources to it's development.
 Advisory Group `members <http://edamontologydocs.readthedocs.io/en/latest/contributors.html#edam-advisory-group>`_ have five primary responsibilities:

   * Help to set priorities in consultation with the Developers
   * Verify whether stated aims are coherent and wise